oscargdd/lxnm-bis/draft-bg-onions-update-network-service-models.md

 ## Enhancements to LxSM and LxNM

-Implementations of LxNM models in controllers required new functionalities which were not covered in the RFCxxx yang models to deploy all the functionality required in the Operator services.
+Implementations of LxNM models in controllers required new functionalities which were not covered {{!RFC9182}} and {{!RFC9291}} to deploy the missing functions in the Operator services.
 This section compiles the functions that were reported by those implementations.

 ### L3NM Enhancements